 What are the pros and cons of long-term care insurance?

 The number one long term care insurance pro is it allows you to be prepared.
-A lot of people are caught off guard by the high costs associated with long-term care.
+A lot of people are caught off guard by the high long term care costs.
 Then, family (usually their spouse or children) is responsible for coming up with the money to pay for this long-term care, which may come out of emergency funds and future inheritance.
 By purchasing a long-term care insurance policy, you take control and relieve your loved ones from this burden.

 There are many Long Term Care insurance features and benefits.
 Creating the right coverage for you will depend on several factors.
 A few of those factors are considered below.

 - How much daily or monthly benefit do you need?
 Choose from $50-$350 a day or $1,500-$10,000 a month.

 - How long should your minimum benefit period last?
 The longer the minimum benefit period the more expensive the coverage.
 For example, a 5-year minimum benefit period will cost more than a 3-year minimum benefit period.

 - How long of an elimination period are you comfortable with?
 Typical options are 0, 20, 30, 60, 90, 180 or 365 calendar days.
 You must pay out of pocket for expenses prior to the end of the elimination period.